What makes us happy?

 There are many ways to improve our happiness.
 It seems that our overall disposition and mood is set by our genetics.
 With ADHD genes we feel our emotions more profoundly and have a greater risk of depression and anxiety.
 The standard messages about achieving happiness that are sold to us every day by the media and advertising.
 Messages like earn more money, own this gadget, move to that place, have that lifestyle, win the lottery:

+Media messages that equate happiness with wealth are just scientifically, statistically wrong.
 Before the science had woken up, prior to having convincing evidence to the contrary, it was possible to peddle a message that “earn more, buy more = more happiness” but positive psychology has clearly, demonstrably, scientifically shown this not to be the case.

-So family and friends are crucial, with a bigger effect on happiness than salary.
+It is by focussing on friendship, gratitude and our values – we improve our day to day experience of life So family and friends are crucial, with a bigger effect on happiness than salary.
 Finding peace through meditation and reflection helps change our autonomic nervous system stress response.
 Having a meaning or purpose in life has a profound influence.
 Belief in anything from religion to a philosophy with strong values contributes to a sense of direction.
 Having realistic goals that are enjoyable to work, helps boost happiness too.

 Positive psychology results